dhondta/python-tinyscript/docs/internals.md

 ## Advanced option clash resolution

 When a developper writes a script/tool relying on Tyniscript, every argument or option defined will preceed the default arguments, e.g. `-h` or `--help`.
-Tinyscript will then add these after the developper-defined ones, then using argparse's conflict resolution first trying with full option strings (e.g. `-v` and `--verbose`), then with the long option string only (`--verbose`).
+Tinyscript will then add these after the developper-defined ones, then using `argparse`'s conflict resolution first trying with full option strings (e.g. `-v` and `--verbose`), then with the long option string only (`--verbose`).
+If a name collision occurs, some of the pre-defined arguments use prefixes or suffixes to resolve it so that they can still be parsed.
+The following lists give the mappings between pre-defined default option names and their resolved names if a collision occurs.

-> Beware that, if every option string of a given argument or option is already set by the developper, this may break some features.
-For example, setting the `--output` option will prevent this of the report feature to be added, therefore preventing the user from setting the format of output.

 List of "*extra*" arguments and options:

 **Option strings** | **Description** | **If strings clash** :---: | :---: | :---:
-`-d`, `--demo` | start a demo of a random example | `--play-demo` `-h`, `--help` | show the help message | `--show-help` `-s`, `--step` | stepping mode | `--step-mode`
+`--demo` | start a demo of a random example | `--play-demo` `-h`, `--help` | show the help message | `--show-help` `--stats` | time statistics display (at end) | `--time-stats` `--timings` | timing display mode | `--timings-mode` `--step` | stepping mode | `--step-mode`
-`-v`, `--version` | show program's version number `__version__` | `--show-version` `-v`, `--verbose` | verbose mode | `--verbose-mode` `-w`, `--wizard` | start a wizard | `--start-wizard`
+`--version` | show program's version number `__version__` | `--show-version`
+`-v`, `--verbose` | verbose mode | `--verbose-mode` `-w`, `--wizard` | start a wizard | `--start-wizard`